pelmered/pelmered/README.md

 ### Hi there 👋

+I'm currently working at ePark - A parking app in Sweden, Poland and Norway.

-I'm currently working as co-founder & Tech Lead/Architect at [Heap Carsharing](https://heap.co) - A peer-to-peer carsharing startup in Sweden 🚗
+Formerly co-founder & Tech Lead/Architect at [Heap Carsharing](https://heap.co) - A peer-to-peer carsharing startup in Sweden 🚗

 I am sometimes available for freelance work.